xmzt/crpy/lexr/README.md

 - Output code is generated from a state machine graph that is generated from a grammar.

-- Output code generators for multiple languages.
-Currrently outputs Python code only.
-C code output is imminent.
+- Output code in Python only currently.
+C code output imminent.
 Moving beyond proof-of-concept, output of optimized machine-level code might be the next step.

+- Optimizations to reduce redundancy, minimize output code size and variable usage.

 - Grammar is formed from a combo of Python code and an application-specific interpreter using a lispish parenthesized prefix notation.